OliviaL18/ReadMe-Generator/README.md

-# ReadMe-Generator
+# ReadMe Generator

-Generate a ReadMe file using input received from the user via the command prompt.
+Generate a ReadME file using input received via the command prompt.

 ## Table of Contents